ismaeljouhariperez/ismaeljouhariperez/README.md

 - 4 years as a Project Manager in Luxembourg
 - 2 years as a Web Developer in Montreal
 - Freelancing with a focus on front-end development and open to new opportunities
+- Currently training at [Le Wagon Bordeaux](https://github.com/lewagon) in Ruby and JS

 ## 🌟 CURRENT PROJECT